Marchhu36/snQTL/README.md

 ```
 **Note**

-- In current software, main function generates the co-expression networks from expression read counts through Pearson's correlation.
-Though, function `net_to_stats()` still works to calculate snQTL test statistics with any given pairwise differential networks generated from other methods.
-More options for co-expression networks constructions are under development.

 - The input expression read counts are usually normalized and pre-processed with quality control.
 We skip this part in this demo for simplicity.
 Our package does not contain the pre-processing functions.